shady-mungai/phase-1-wk1-codeChallenge/SpeedDetector/Readme.md

 This program checks whether drivers are driving above the set speed limit.The program award drivers demerit points for every 5km/h above the speed limit.It also suspends licenses for drivers with or more than 12 demerit points.

 ## Project set-up

+The program is linked to a HTML file
+To use the program you should run it live to a web page

+### Functionality of the program
-program uses a users input of speed of car.If the driver is driving within the speed limit it outputs `OK`.
+Program uses a users input of speed of car.If the driver is driving within the speed limit it outputs `OK`.
 If driver is above speed limit it uses a formula:

             (speedOfCar - speedLimit) / 5)